PaggieZ/HAR_Sys-Home_Activity_Recognition_System/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The project utilizes the CASAS dataset to train an ML model to predict the presence of UTI (urinary tract infection) and health features valuable for monitoring.
-The ML model was can be deployed on a Raspberry Pi for on-site prediction and the results can be sent to an Android phone app for clinical monitoring.
+The ML model was deployed on a Raspberry Pi for on-site prediction and the results can be sent to an Android phone app for clinical monitoring.

 The **main** branch includes all files used in the two data processing pipelines, excluding weights, raw sensor data, and activity-labeled sensor data. \
 The **Bluetooth-Branch** branch includes all files actually uploaded onto the Raspberry Pi.\